Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 Enabling NAT64 was less straightforward.
 Ideally it would be done by the firewall since doing stateful NAT is already the firewall's job.
 Unfortunately pfSense uses pf, and FreeBSD's pf does not support NAT64.
 FreeBSD's pf is forked from OpenBSD's pf, and OpenBSD's pf *does* have NAT64 support, but the patches apparently cannot be backported to FreeBSD because the two codebases have diverged a lot since the fork.
 FreeBSD's ipfw firewall does support it, but pfSense does not use it.

 The other way to do NAT64 is to use a user-space daemon.
-A popular software package for this is [tayga.](http://www.litech.org/tayga/){ rel=nofollow } There are a few tutorials on the internet for setting up tayga in a Linux VM and configuring pfSense to route the prefixed traffic to the VM which then converts it and route it back.
+A popular software package for this is [tayga.](http://www.litech.org/tayga/) There are a few tutorials on the internet for setting up tayga in a Linux VM and configuring pfSense to route the prefixed traffic to the VM which then converts it and route it back.
 But I wanted it to run on the router because I did not want any other LAN device to have an IPv4 address.
 As it happens, tayga is in the FreeBSD repository too, so it can be installed after enabling the FreeBSD repo.

 ```sh
 # Enable the FreeBSD repo. pkg reads the files in alphabetical order,